helga-umrikh/helga-umrikh/README.md

 ### Hi, I'm Olga! 👋

+I'm a 26-year-old frontend developer who is passionate about creating engaging and user-friendly web experiences.

 <!--
 **helga-umrikh/helga-umrikh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.